Resources

 The Worcester Red Sox team is hosting their annual Deaf and Hard of Hearing Night at Polar Park on Friday, May 23 at 6:05 pm.
 They will be playing the Durham Bulls.
 For more information or to purchase tickets, scan the QR code in the flyer (attached) or visit https://www.gofevo.com/event/Deafhard66.
 If you would like to purchase group tickets for 15 or more, contact Lauren Dutton at ldutton@woosox.com

-You may find us on our public Facebook page www.facebook.com/bostonchildrensdhhp or our website at www.childrenshospital.org/dhhp.
+You may find the Deaf and Hard of Hearing Program on their public Facebook page www.facebook.com/bostonchildrensdhhp or their website at www.childrenshospital.org/dhhp